SAISANJAY10/Install-VMWare-Install-Kali-Linux-and-Install-Sleuth-Kit/README.md

 ### **Step 1: Install  VM ware Worskstation**

 ### **Installation Steps:**
-1. Download the **Windows hosts** `.exe` file from the official VirtualBox website.
+1. Download the **Windows hosts** `.exe` file from the official VirtualMAchine Ware Workstation website.
 2. Run the installer and follow the on-screen instructions.
-3. Once installed, launch VirtualBox to verify the installation.
+3. Once installed, launch VMware to verify the installation.

 ### **Step 2: Install Kali Linux on VirtualBox**